RasheedaK/Exercise1/README.md

-Given a person's allergy score, determine whether or not they're allergic to a given item, and their full list of allergies.
+Given a person's allergy score, determine whether or not they're allergic to a given item, and their full list of allergies.<br/>
 An allergy test produces a single numeric score which contains the information about all the allergies the person has (that they were tested for).
 The list of items (and their value) that were tested are: eggs (1)